18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

   improvement of a product or service in production.
   - Experience crafting or creating product vision, strategy or road maps.
   - Experience working with cross-functional teams.

-2. Demonstrated senior-level experience leading medium to large scale (100+) technical organizations through the improvement of internal operational processes.
+**2. Demonstrated senior-level experience leading medium to large scale (100+) technical organizations through the improvement of internal operational processes.
-This experience must include:
+This experience must include:**
   - Extensive experience in communicating/coordinating with internal and external stakeholders to negotiate and successfully implement program objectives.
   - Experience leading large cross-functional teams made up of senior-level product